google/grr-doc/investigating-with-grr/flows/specifying-file-paths.md

 /root/**10.doc
 ```

+> **IMPORTANT:** Due to a [regression](https://github.com/google/grr/issues/915), the recursive glob `**` behaves differently in ClientFileFinder.
+This will be fixed in a future version.
+>
-> **IMPORTANT** Note that the FileFinder transfers all data to the server and does the matching server side.
+> **Note:** FileFinder transfers all data to the server and does the matching server side.
 This might lead to terrible performance when used with deep recursive directory searches.
 For a faster alternative that has the drawback of leaking the path you are searching for to the potentially compromised client, use the *ClientFileFinder* flow which does the matching right on the client.